ellisp/frs-r-package/README.md

 - French death rates data in 2015
 - Colour palette and ggplot2 theme for International Finance Corporation branding (disclaimer - not associated at all with the IFC, but I did use it successfully in a report for them once)
 - turn levels of a factor into letters, useful for quick and dirty confidentialisation
+- utility to download files only if fresh
 - some ODBC database odds and ends to help with R interacting with SQL Server